wetryingtodorock/getblock-docs/en/rpc-service/ont/ws/ont_getblockbyhash.md

 ---
-title: ont:getblockbyhash \[WebSocket\]
+title: getblockbyhash - Ontology
-description: Fetch block details for block using given block hash.
+description: Example code for the getblockbyhash ws method. Сomplete guide on how to use getblockbyhash ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters